 Short Review: The Arris S33 performed really well during my tests.
 I tried to stress the device above the capable limits, it performs better than many high-end cable modems.
 Being impressed by the performance, I highly recommend it.

 Product Description: Arris Surfboard S33 modem packs features like DOCSIS 3.1, a 2.5G port, a multi-core processor, and 1GB RAM to stay on top of its performance game.
 Weighing 0.9 pounds, and a sleek build with round edges gives a premium look.

 Offer price: 159

-Paired with a high-end router and working with Xfinity Gigabit Pro got me multi-gig speeds.
+Paired with a high-end router and working with Xfinity Gigabit Extra it got me great speeds.
 The device produced almost zero lags, thanks to 2×2 OFDMA & QoS.
-Besides, its link aggregation comes in handy if you have multiple IPs in place.
 This is by far my favorite modem!

 Cost to Value